Fumio Hayasaka: Post-War film music

 After the war, Hayasaka continued working on films, quickly winning recognition for his abilities.
 In 1946, he received the film music award for An Enemy of the People (Minshū no Teki, 1946) at the first annual Mainichi Film Awards.
 The year after, 1947, Hayasaka received the Mainichi film music award for Teinosuke Kinugasa's Actress (Joyu).

 In the late 1940s, Hayasaka invited his friend Akira Ifukube to write film music with him at Toho Studios.
 Ifukube's first film score for Toho was for Senkichi Taniguchi's Snow Trail (Ginrei no hate) in 1947.
-Toshirō Mifune, the famous actor who later starred in most of Kurosawa's films, first met Kurosawa at a pre-screening of this movie.
+Toshirō Mifune, who later starred in most of Kurosawa's films, first met Kurosawa at a pre-screening of this movie.

 On 22 June 1948 a concerto by Fumio Hayasaka was premiered in Tokyo with Hiroshi Kajiwara as soloist on the grand piano and the Toho Symphony Orchestra (today's Tokyo Symphony Orchestra) under Masashi Ueda.

 Relationship with Akira Kurosawa

 Fumio Hayasaka had a celebrated association with the pre-eminent Japanese director Akira Kurosawa which was short-lived due to Hayasaka's early death.
 The 1948 film Drunken Angel (Yoidore tenshi) was the first film directed by Akira Kurosawa that Hayasaka composed music for.
 The director and composer collaborated to test "oppositional handling of music and performance".
 Their collaboration turned into a very deep artistic relationship, with Hayasaka contributing ideas to the visual part of the film.
 In his autobiography, Kurosawa would say that working with Hayasaka changed his views on how film music should be used; from then on, he viewed music as "counterpoint" to the image and not just an "accompaniment".
 This is also the first film that Kurosawa used Toshiro Mifune as an actor.

 Among the films Hayasaka scored for Kurosawa are Stray Dog (1949), Rashomon (1950), Ikiru (1952) and Seven Samurai (1954).
 During the 1950s, Hayasaka also composed the scores for some of the final works of another Japanese director, Kenji Mizoguchi.
 Hayasaka composed music for Ugetsu (1953), Sansho the Bailiff (1954), and The Crucified Lovers (1954).

 The 1950 film Rashomon was especially significant for Hayasaka.
 This film won the 1951 Golden Lion from the Venice film festival, and is considered the first Japanese film to be widely seen in the West.
 In the Japanese film culture, directors normally wanted music that sounded like well-known Western works; Kurosawa specifically had asked Hayasaka to compose music that sounded like Maurice Ravel's Boléro.
 Masaru Satō, then a young composer, was so impressed with the music that he decided to study with Hayasaka.
-This film was also related to the atomic scar of the Japanese culture; although the American occupation forces forbade the Japanese media from "criticizing America’s role in the tragedy" of Hiroshima and Nagasaki, Rashomon depicts a historical era of Japan where her cities are in ruin and social chaos abounds.
+This film was also related to the atomic scar of the Japanese culture; although the American occupation forces forbade the Japanese media from "criticizing America's role in the tragedy" of Hiroshima and Nagasaki, Rashomon depicts a historical era of Japan where her cities are in ruin and social chaos abounds.